-On July 30, 2021 a new legal entity, GBR II was formed under the Delaware Limited Liability Corporation Act to facilitate the acquisition of operating stage royalties, including those obtained as a result of the Longroad investment and Northleaf Capital investment.
-The terms of the amended and restated limited liability corporation agreement of Great Bay Renewables Holdings II, LLC dated July 30, 2021 are substantially similar to the terms of the amended and restated limited liability corporation agreement of GBR Holdings I, dated October 11, 2020, as amended by Amendment No. 1 to such agreement, including terms with respect to, capital structure, distributions, directors and officers, capital calls and funding, powers of management and the board, transfer restrictions and other rights and obligations of the parties thereunder.
+On July 30, 2021 a new legal entity, GBR II was formed under the Delaware Limited Liability Corporation Act to facilitate the acquisition of operating stage royalties, including those obtained as a result of the Longroad investment and Northleaf investment, through the GBR II Joint Venture.
+The terms of the A&R LLC Agreement of GBR Holdings II are substantially similar to the terms of the A&R LLC Agreement of GBR Holdings I as amended by Amendment No. 1 to such agreement, including terms with respect to, capital structure, distributions, directors and officers, capital calls and funding, powers of management and the board, transfer restrictions and other rights and obligations of the parties thereunder.
 GBR II is managed by the same management team as GBR I pursuant to a services agreement entered into by GBR II and GBR I.